Chimney Rock Park Updates

 Chimney Rock at Chimney Rock State Park, just 25 miles from Asheville, boasts that it has the "best of the North Carolina mountains in one place."
 For the last 100 years, tourists have journeyed to see this 500-million-year-old towering monolith, and the park's "one-stop shopping" for what the mountains are loved for: dramatic scenery, exhilarating hiking trails, rare plants, native wildlife, and one of North Carolina's highest waterfalls (featured in the movie The Last of the Mohicans).
-Many improvements to the park were completed in spring 2012, including a new 26-story elevator through the mountain, stairs and trails to the top and more!
+Many improvements to the park were recently completed, including a 26-story elevator through the mountain, stairs and trails to the top and more!

 Enjoy the views of Lake Lure from the top of the Chimney, complete with strong hand railings to ease any fears of heights.